TallKite/linnstrument-firmware/README.md

 EDOS

 The edo (stands for Equal Division of an Octave, the notes per octave) ranges from 5edo to 55edo, plus "OFF" which makes the LinnStrument run normally.
 Change the edo by swiping sideways.
-You don't need to do anything to your synth to make it microtonal because all the microtonal fine-tuning is done via pitch bends.
+You don't need to do anything to your MPE synth to make it microtonal because all the microtonal fine-tuning is done via pitch bends.
 True "plug-and-play" microtonality!

   *Details: When PITCH/X is off, the LinnStrument outputs standard midi notes (60 = middle-C, 69 = A-440, etc.) with "tuning bends".
 For example, in 24edo half the notes will have a 50¢ tuning bend.
 When PITCH/X is on, any "played bends" are automatically added on to the tuning bend.
 (As always, large bend ranges create a slight inaccuracy.
 A bend range of 96 semitones rounds all bends to the nearest 9600/8192 = 1.17¢.)
 See also Tuning Table mode below, which uses non-standard midi notes without tuning bends.*